Anatomy of Sails.js API with GraphQL

 Sails services folder

-With the text above, we covered the structure for api/ and it's subfolders.
+With the text above, we covered the structure for api/ and its subfolders.
 I won't go through assets/ , config/ and tasks/ since they are the best organized as they initially are.

 Let's now take a look how the tests should look like.